arcward/ticketpy/README.rst

     -Jazz
     --Bebop

-To query for a specific segment, genre or subgenre by ID, use ``segment_by_id()``, ``genre_by_id()`` or ``subgenre_by_id()``.
+To query for a specific segment, genre or subgenre, use ``segment_by_id()``, ``genre_by_id()`` or ``subgenre_by_id()``.
-Each will return *only* their respective object upon finding a match (or *None*).
+Each will return *only* their respective object upon finding a match.
 For example, this would just print '*Jazz*' without having to look throughout a ``Classification`` object:

 .. code-block:: python